Advice and Guidance on Helping Your Elderly Parent to Bathe

 There can be many reasons why you may need to discuss bathing with your parent.
 Has their physical health deteriorated to a point where it may no longer be safe for them to bathe independently?
 Do you have concerns about their hygiene?

 Hygiene can be a common cause for concern amongst adult children with senior parents.
-Due to aging, showering can become more difficult or even frightening, leaving many seniors reluctant to bathe.
+Due to ageing, showering can become more difficult or even frightening, leaving many seniors reluctant to bathe.

 Other elderly parents may be experiencing memory loss or mental issues and simply forget to bathe regularly.
 As their senses may have declined, they are likely to be unaware that they even have an issue with their personal hygiene.